 3) Can we use the sizeof function inside a function to find the size of the array in C++?

-No, the sizeof function only works in the calling function.
+No, the sizeof function solely operates within the invoking function.

 4) How can we pass an array using the reference in C++?

-In C++, we can pass an array using the reference via the following syntax:
+In C++, we have the ability to transmit an array by reference using the subsequent syntax:

 void func(int (&arr)[5])